rasprague/retropie-stuff/README.md

 # retropie-stuff

-a set of random scripts i've made under Retropie
+a set of random scripts i've made and collected under Retropie